Perceive, Verify and Understand Long Video: Multi-Granular Perception and Active Verification via Interactive Agents: Methods

 \subsection{Overview}

-Given a long video $V$ and a complex query $Q$, humans do not process the entire video sequentially.
-Instead, they decompose $Q$ into sub-tasks and engage in a cognitive loop of \textit{Perception} and \textit{Reflection}, gradually identifying a minimal set of keyframes to answer $Q$.
-Inspired by this process, we propose CogniGPT, which simulates this cognitive loop through the interaction of the Multi-Granular Perception Agent (MGPA) and Verification-Enhanced Reflection Agent (VERA), as shown in Figure~\ref{overview}.
-Specifically, at each iteration $t$, MGPA $\pi_p$ selects an action $a_t$ (i.e., a tool from the \textit{Multi-Granular Perception Toolkit}) and its corresponding input based on the query $Q$, the current \textit{Working Memory} $\mathcal{M}_{t-1}$, and the guidance $g_{t}$ provided by VERA, following the policy $\pi_p(a_t \mid Q, \mathcal{M}_{t-1}, g_{t})$.
+Given a long video $V$ and a complex query $Q$, we propose CogniGPT to efficiently explore a minimal set of reliable clues through an interactive loop between a Multi-Granular Perception Agent (MPA) and an Active Verification Agent (AVA), as shown in Figure~\ref{overview}.
+Specifically, at each iteration $t$, MPA $\pi_p$ adaptively determines the perception granularity based on the current task and evolving information.
+It achieves this by selecting an action $a_t$ and its corresponding input, taking into account the query $Q$, the current \textit{Working Memory} $\mathcal{M}_{t-1}$, and the guidance $g_{t}$ provided by AVA, following the policy $\pi_p(a_t \mid Q, \mathcal{M}_{t-1}, g_{t})$.
 The selected action produces an observation $o_t$, which is incorporated into memory to update the state $\mathcal{M}_t$.
-VERA then verifies critical clues and provides verbal feedback to refine the subsequent perception strategy.
+To ensure reliable reasoning, AVA then performs active cross-verification to validate critical clues and strictly eliminate hallucinations, while providing verbal feedback to refine the subsequent perception strategy.
 We detail each component below.